DIDSR/COPE/README.md

 ![plot](Image/exp1.PNG)

-## Download the repositiory following these steps:
+## Download the repositiory using the following options:
 1. Click on the green code button between add file button and about section.
-2. Download the repositiory as a zip file or use the command line, navigate to destination folder (cd command), and type ```git clone https://github.com/Khushibhansali/WebXR-tools.git```
+2. Download the repositiory as a zip file or use the command line, navigate to destination folder (cd command), and type ```git clone https://github.com/Khushibhansali/WebXR-contrast-sensitivity-tool.git```
-3. Open the index.html to modify the contents of the webpage.
-4. Open scripts.js to change any logic from the experiments.

 Note: The lib folder is nessecary for Aframe dependencies.

+## Comments and Limitations
+1. This tool requires to access a WebXR-compatible browser on the evaluated HMD.
+Compatbility of the HMD needs to be validated before the experiment.
+2. The rendered image resolution is dependent on the WebXR rendering engine.
+Spatial frequencies beyound 6 cycles per degree may be subject to anti-aliasing effect and therefore performing contrast sensitivity experiments beyound spatial frequency of 6 cycles per degree is not recommended.